reiyi-lai/olive-gtm/README.md

 4. Translate each into `tools/call` request to send to MCP server
 5. Read the MCP result, translate it back into a Claude tool_result message.

+## Why Neon MCP
+1. AI-native MCP server
+Claude agent can drive it directly, and an entire database instance can be created in one agent loop

+2. Instant / serverless
+Created in seconds so the demo pipeline doesn't stall.
+Neon's scale-to-zero pricing means we can generate many demo DBs that mostly sit idle.

+3. Standard connection string
+Neon gives a public, SSL Postgres URL — which is what Olive API's database/create needs.
+A localhost DB won't work easily for this.

 ## Installation

 ### Setup